SQL Advanced Notebook

 );

-Equivalent to three separate GROUP BY queries combined with UNION ALL — but in one pass.
+Same as three separate GROUP BY queries joined with UNION ALL — but in one pass.

 CUBE — All Combinations

-CUBE generates every possible combination of the GROUP BY columns — useful for multidimensional reporting.
+CUBE builds every possible combination of the GROUP BY columns.
+Useful for multi-dimension reporting.

 SELECT city, payment_method, YEAR(paid_time) AS year,